Why develop a startup in Serbia?

 Great success of Serbian startups

 One of the biggest acquisitions in the Serbian startup ecosystem was Nordeus, which became a part of the global company Take-Two Interactive for USD 378 million, known for some of the most popular game titles, such as Grand Theft Auto, NBA 2K and Civilization.
-One of the two largest domestic investments amounting to over USD 18 million was realised by Tenderly, and Orgnostic in the amount of USD 5 million.
-Another investments that should be singled out include Anari AI – USD 2 million, and Trickest – USD 1.58 million.
+One of the two largest domestic investments amounting to over USD 58 million was realised by Tenderly, and Orgnostic in the amount of USD 5 million.
+3Lateral and Epic Games continue planning and constructing a future campus in Novi Sad to support educational infrastructure.

 Startup community is flourishing across the country